Blatzar/scraping-tutorial/devtools_detectors.md

 3. Set `librewolf.console.logging_disabled` to true to disable **method 2**
 4. Set `librewolf.debugger.force_detach` to true to disable **method 1** and **method 3**
 5. Make devtools open in a separate window to disable **method 4**
+6. Disable source maps in [developer tools settings](https://github.com/Blatzar/scraping-tutorial/assets/46196380/f0ff2f24-6b8d-419c-86ac-9f47d98db749) to disable **method 5**
-6. Now you have completely undetectable devtools!
+7. Now you have completely undetectable devtools!

 ---

-*Old release here:*
+*Old release here (you can skip this):*

 I tracked down the functions making devtools detection possible in the firefox source code and compiled a version which is undetectable by any of these tools.